JCMexplains/writing-for-success-2023/textbook.md

 - Anticipating and planning for potential setbacks can help writers avoid those setbacks or minimize their effect on the project schedule.

-## 11.4 Strategies for Gathering Reliable Information
+## 11.4 Strategies For Gathering Reliable Information

 **Learning Objectives**